icodus/stu/README.md

 # STU
-[Set Tis Up]
+[Spin Tis Up]

-# Setup A Docker Local Wordpress Development Environment
+# Quick and easy local WordPress development on Windows with docker compose

 This is a kind of a fork of the famous [7G Firewall](https://perishablepress.com/7g-firewall/) by Jeff Starr.